 Buying Checks

-HigherGov publishes annual plans at $500/year for Starter, $2,500/year for Standard, and $5,000/year for Leader.
-That’s helpful, but the real evaluation work is coverage quality and workflow fit.
+HigherGov offers annual plans at $500 per year for Starter, $2,500 per year for Standard, and $5,000 per year for Leader.
+While that’s helpful, the real evaluation focuses on coverage quality and workflow fit.

 • Run searches for your named agencies, NAICS codes, contract vehicles, and target states, then inspect whether results are actually relevant to your pipeline.